Frequently Asked Questions

 BASWA Phon Systems can be applied to walls and ceilings, and are great for flat, curved, domed, complex-curved or vaulted surfaces.

-Can BASWA Systems be applied in humid areas?
+Can BASWA Systems be applied in humid environments?

 Can BASWA Finishes match _______ (stone, concrete, custom technique or pattern, etc.)?